 A shoe is a shoe is a shoe…until it isn’t.
 Nothing can ruin a great workout quicker than feet that are killing you, and it all starts with the shoes.
-So let’s take a quick class I’m calling Workout Shoes 101, and learn how to make the smart choice for happier feet.
+So let’s take a quick class I’m calling Workout Shoes 101, and learn how to find the best workout shoes for women, and make the smart choice for happier feet.

 A combination of aerobic exercise and strength training will keep us tuned up and strong.
 These should be part of our daily routine to whatever ability we possess.
 And it can be difficult to stay motivated every day, particularly if working out is not your thing.